joinly-ai/joinly/README.md

 ## GPU Support

 We provide a Docker image with CUDA GPU support for running the transcription and TTS models on a GPU.
-To use it, you need to have the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) installed, then pull the CUDA-enabled image:
+To use it, you need to have the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) installed and `CUDA >= 12.6`.
+Then pull the CUDA-enabled image:
 ```bash
 docker pull ghcr.io/joinly-ai/joinly-cuda:main
 ```